Sunday, 30 November 2025

 Dinners:

-Maybe Tripfez should consider making this tour half board.
+Tripfez should consider making this tour half board.
 No dinner, just late lunch.
 Repetitive food once a day is easier to stomach than twice a day.
-Can reduce the price of the tour, more money for shopping which is always a plus with Malaysians 😋
+They should also arrange for us to have breakfasts at halal restaurants instead of at the hotels we stayed in where the halal selections are so limited.
+Why paid for food that we mostly cannot eat?
+Maybe they then can reduce the price of the tour, more money for shopping which is always a plus with Malaysians πŸ˜‹

 Rapport With Fellow Travellers:

 They were all nice and friendly people from diverse background.
 First time we joined a group with an infant.
-It was quite entertaining to see some of the antics of the toddler 😂
+It was quite entertaining to see some of the antics of the toddler πŸ˜‚

 Timing: